Morris Island Lighthouse: History

 On March 3, 1873, Congress made the first of three appropriations for a new lighthouse on Morris Island. $60,000 was granted on that date for "commencing the rebuilding of a first-order seacoast light on Morris Island destroyed during the war."
 Two other appropriations totaling $90,000 in 1874 and 1875 were for completing the work.
 The new structure was to be at or near the same spot as the old tower, 150 ft high and built of brick, with a first-order flashing light.
 Foundation piles were driven and the space between them filled with concrete 8 ft thick.
 The new tower, when completed in 1876, was 161 ft in height and the cost was $149,993.50.
 A first-order Fresnel lens was installed.
 In 1884 the illuminating apparatus was changed for the use of mineral oil instead of lard oil.

-The cyclone of August 25, 1885, destroyed the rear beacon of the Morris Island range, overturned part of the brick wall which enclosed the tower and dwelling of the main light, carried away the bridge between the beacons, and destroyed a large part of the plank walks connecting the several lights and dwellings, and overturned the boathouse.
+The cyclone (hurricane) of August 25, 1885, destroyed the rear beacon of the Morris Island range, overturned part of the brick wall which enclosed the tower and dwelling of the main light, carried away the bridge between the beacons, and destroyed a large part of the plank walks connecting the several lights and dwellings, and overturned the boathouse.
 The range was reestablished 3 days later by a temporary beacon.
 A new wooden skeleton structure 40 ft high was built in 1885.

 The 1886 Charleston earthquake threw the lens of the main light out of position and cracked the tower extensively in two places, but not so as to endanger its stability.
 The lens was replaced and the cracks repaired without delay.
 Erosion of land caused the Coast Guard to begin construction of a new Charleston Light in 1960.
 The new light was commissioned on June 15, 1962.
 The tower stands 140 ft high on the north side of Charleston Harbor entrance on Sullivan's Island.

 Decommissioned

 Since being decommissioned, hurricanes have destroyed portions of the complex.
-In 1989, Hurricane Hugo struck Charleston, destroying the remaining buildings around the lighthouse, only leaving the actual tower standing.
+However, all structures except the lighthouse tower itself were all gone before the 1960s.
 The dock remained until Hurricane Irma struck in 2017.